GENE THERAPY & Clinical Trials TO TREAT VISION LOSS

 Luxturna: the first gene therapy for an IRD

-Luxturna is the first approved treatment for an IRD in the US, Europe and hopefully soon in Canada.
+Luxturna is the first approved treatment for an IRD in Canada.
+It is also available in the US and Europe.
 Luxturna is a gene therapy for individuals with RP or LCA who have mutations in both copies of the RPE65 gene.
 The therapy is not a cure but can improve vision and may slow the progression of vision loss.

 Gene therapy clinical trials